aiven/devportal/docs/products/opensearch/howto/opensearch-dashboard-multi_tenancy.rst

 Step 4: Map roles to users
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Once you have assigned tenants to roles and set the necessary permissions, you need to link each user with a specific role to allow them access to the tenant and its resources.
-The role assigned to each user will determine their level of access and control over the tenant's data and resources.
+After assigning tenants to roles and setting the required permissions, the next step is associating each user with a specific role, granting them access to the tenant and its resources.
+The level of access and control a user has over the tenant's data and resources will be determined by their assigned role.

 To map roles to internal users, follow these steps:

 1. In the OpenSearch dashboard, navigate to the **Security** section in the left-hand navigation menu, then select **Roles**.